EmmanuelOwusu/EmmanuelOwusu.github.io/_teaching/2014-spring-teaching-1.md

 location: "Kumasi, Ghana"
 ---

-Teaching Assistnace at Kwame Nkrumah University of Science and Technology, Department of Mathematics.
+Teaching Assistnace at Kwame Nkrumah University of Science and Technology (KNUST), Department of Mathematics.

 Activities
 ======